AIRES: A system for air shower simulations: More on IDL directives

-Recommended values for $W_f$ are in the range 1 to 50.
-Setting $W_f\le 1$ might noticeably increase the processor time requirements, and $W_f>100$ is practically equivalent to $W_f\to\infty$ (see section \ref{S:thinningsamples}).\footnote{{\bf IMPORTANT:} The statistical weight factor of the AIRES extended thinning algorithm is not equivalent to the parameter with the same name defined for AIRES 1.4.2 or earlier.
-Therefore, the recommended values placed in the AIRES 1.4.2 manual \cite{AiresPrev} do not apply for the current version.}
+Recommended values for $W_f$ are in the range 0.1 to 50; the default value is 12.
+Setting $W_f>100$ is practically equivalent to $W_f\to\infty$ (see section \ref{S:thinningsamples}).\footnote{{\bf IMPORTANT:} The statistical weight factor of the AIRES extended thinning algorithm is not equivalent to the parameter with the same name defined for AIRES 1.4.2 or earlier.
+Therefore, the recommended values placed in the AIRES 1.4.2 manual \cite{Aires142} do not apply for the current version.}

+The weight factor that is used with non electromagnetic particles, $W^{(H)}_f$, can also be set by the user: The directive \idlbfx;EMtoHadronWFRatio; permits setting the ratio $A_{EH}$ defined in equation (\ref{eq:Wratio}).
+The default value $A_{EH}=88$ is normally adequate, but some applications may require performing simulations with a different relation between electromagnetic and non electromagnetic weight factors, and in such cases the mentioned directive is useful to change the ratio as needed.